 There's a lot in Montana.

-There Utah, it's all over the northern shelf, uh, as it were.
+And it's all over the northern shelf, as it were.

-Well, I don't I don't know if you can frack in the ocean, but Obama don't want you fracking anywhere.
+Well, I don't know if you can frack in the ocean, but Obama don't want you fracking anywhere.

-Okay, so the oil fracking in North Dakota, the way the Libs are playing this.
+Okay, so the oil fracking in North Dakota, the way the libs are playing this, like all kinds of headlines at the MSNBC website, oil boom brings wealth and waste in North Dakota.

-Like all kinds of headlines at the MSNBC website, oil boom brings wealth and waste in North Dakota, and they want to found a guy who thinks there's more pollution on his little plot of land because they're getting oil there.
+And they found a guy who thinks there's more pollution on his little plot of land because they're giving oil there.

 And it's a focus on how the state's being polluted horribly.